deanberris/cpp-netlib-boostcon-paper/techniques/static-dynamic.rst

 The general pattern or technique is to combine tag-based dispatch with a strategy factory, all while not requiring any externally built libraries.
-Doing it in a header-only library requires a little creativity and additional layers of indirection that you otherwise will not need for a library with extnally built static/dynamic libraries.
+Doing it in a header-only library requires a little creativity and additional layers of indirection that you otherwise will not need for a library with externally built static/dynamic libraries.

 First we define the base type which we want to support dynamic behavior with.